 We must never forget that remote workers are an integral part of the team, and they can’t forget it either.
 Promoting wellness is one way to make this happen.
 Yet with remote workers, we need to rethink how we plan and implement workplace wellness plans.
 Many companies are now including benefits such as locker rooms for those who commute by bike, healthy office snacks, on-site gyms, yoga classes, health-related resources, etc. And this is great news.
 But to make sure these efforts have the right effect on morale, everyone needs to be included.

-Here are some tips to help you plan a wellness program that makes sure to include remote workers.
+Here are some tips to help you plan an office wellness challenge that makes sure to include remote workers.

 Make it a Company Priority